 Every birth is different.
-This is especially true if the "type" of birth differs—for example, if you had a Cesarean birth the first time and are planning a VBAC (vaginal birth after Cesarean) for your second birth.
-If you are having a second vaginal birth, it will likely be at least a little different than your first—though it's impossible to say for certain how your second birth will differ.
+This is especially true if the “type” of birth differs—for example, if you had a C-section birth the first time and are planning a VBAC (vaginal birth after Cesarean) for your second birth.
+If you are having a second vaginal birth, it will likely be at least a little different than your first—though it’s impossible to say for certain how your second birth will differ.

 1. Your second labor might go faster

 While first labors usually last an average of 18 to 24 hours, second labors tend to clock in much shorter, with an average of about 8 hours.
 Certainly, this will vary, but many pregnant people do experience a faster birth the second time around.

 Once you’ve given birth, your muscles and ligaments will relax into the process more readily, since everything has been stretched already, so the baby will move down more easily.
 Your cervix can also dilate (open) faster.

 Related: This viral photo of the cervical dilation process is incredibly eye-opening

 2. Pushing is often faster in a second birth, too

 The muscles and ligaments in your pelvis and vagina have already done the work of making room for and pushing out a baby, so the second time generally goes faster.
 This varies too, but first-time moms can push anywhere between 20 minutes and 3 hours, while second-time moms are usually done within an hour (often even faster).
 Learning how to push can be a little awkward at first.
 But second-time moms already know how to do it, so they tend to push more effectively from the get-go.

 3. You may–or may not—go into labor sooner with your second birth

 Your baby’s due date is at the 40-week mark of pregnancy.
 You’ve probably heard by now that your baby’s due date is just an estimate based on the first day of your last period.